LSEG-API-Samples/Example.RDP.Python.RDPNewsMiddleOfficeComplianceUseCases/README.md

     b) The messages are tagged with PermIds (1, 2, 3, 4)

     c) And the messages contain topic codes (x, y or z)
+3. How a user can make a streaming subscription for news:

+    a) Where he messages are tagged with PermIds (1, 2, 3, 4)

+    b) And the messages contain topic codes (x, y or z)

+    c) And, how the user can pick up the messages from an SQS queue every 24 hours at time (HH:MM:SS) and then delete the messages from the SQS queue (the scheduling is to be handled separately via task scheduler)